Get Serious: The Cost of Hiding Behind Irony

 When everything becomes a meme or a bit, reverence dies.

-Respect for effort, struggle, and the work required to become something better.
+Respect for effort, struggle, and the work required to become something greater.

 So laugh when it’s right.